Cyriaque Lamar

 And if Ben was here, that meant-

-Hands full, the warrior adjusted their glasses with a shoulder roll.
+Hands full, the warrior adjusted their spectacles with a shoulder roll.

 Future, New Jersey - section break